saswatlevin/datasciencecoursera/Getting_And_Cleaning_Data/Week4/Readme.md

 This is the final Week 4 assignment for the Getting and Cleaning Data course on Coursera

+### How to use
+Just download run_analysis.R and run it in R using source("run_analysis.R").
+The script will download all required data and transform it as per the assignment requirements.

 ### Description of the Data used
 The X variable has measurements of various physical quantities recorded by a smartphone.
 The variable Y contains Activity Indicators.